ActuallyHappening/COMP1100/documents/Iteration_2/business_model_canvas.md

 **Customer Relationships**
 1) We believe that customers will spread the news about this through word of mouth

 2) We believe that customers would like UQ to promote this through the 'Welcome to UQ' page for new students

+3) We believed students wish to take the same courses as their friends where possible [Test Card One](../iteration_2/test_cards.md)

+4) We believed students plan their course in reference to a long-term course plan [Test Card Two](../iteration_2/test_cards.md)